BieHDC/aidatasetmanager/README.md

-# aidatasetmanager
-Ai Dataset Manager
+# Ai Dataset Manager
+(insert screenshot)
+A simple Tool that helps you tagging images for ai training.
+---
+## Demo
+(insert video)